imixs/imixs-cloud/doc/SETUP.md

+## Reset a Node

+If something went wrong you can easily roll back everything with the command:

+	$ sudo kubeadm reset

+**Note:** This will erase the etcd database!

+After a reset you should also restart the cri-o runtime:

+	$ sudo systemctl restart crio

+You can also use the `scripts/delete_cluster.sh` command on the master node to reset the complete master node.

 # Upgrade

 After you have successful installed your Imixs-Cloud cluster you may want to verify its status and maybe update your master and worker nodes.
 The following guide shows you how to do this.
 (If you just have installed your new cluster you can skip this section.)